Signalling control: Video display unit

 Modern signal boxes tend to be provided with VDU based, or similar, control systems.
 These systems are less expensive to build and easier to alter than a traditional panel.
-In the UK, large modern signal boxes are typical of the Integrated Electronic Control Centre type.
+In the UK, large modern signal boxes are typical of the Integrated Electronic Control Centre type, or, more recently, of the Rail Operating Centre variety.
 Variations of these control systems are used throughout the world.

 Present day

 While rare, some traditional signal boxes can still be found.
 Some still control mechanical points and signals, although in many cases, the lever frame has been removed or is out of use, and a control panel or VDU has been installed.
 Most modern countries have little, if any, mechanical signalling remaining on the rail system.
 Both in the UK and Ireland, however, mechanical signalling is still relatively common away from the busiest lines; in Europe, there is also a considerable amount in Germany, Poland, and the Czech Republic.
 Traditional signal boxes can be found on many heritage railways.

 The modern control centre has largely replaced widespread signal cabins.
-These centres, usually located near main railway stations, control the track network using electrical or electronic systems.
+These centres, usually located near main railway stations, control the track network electrically or electronically.